sisrfeng/dim/README.md

 ## ⚙️ Configuration

-Twilight comes with the following defaults:
+Dim comes with the following defaults:

 ```lua
 {